All Episodes

 Well, with no interest, the banks can get that money from the Fed that they would otherwise loan and invest it in other places rather than individuals who want to borrow money.

-Uh no, it wouldn't stimulate the economy to raise interest rates right now.
+No, it wouldn't stimulate the economy to raise interest rates right now, but there's a dual-edged sword.

-But they it's it's it's misguided.
+But it's misguided.

-You can hear Obama still talking about why do you think Obama's still out there promising tax credits if you go hire somebody, we'll give you a $3,000 tax credit for every new hire.
+You can hear Obama still talking about why do you think Obama's still out there promising tax credits.

 Because businesses aren't growing, and they're not growing because there aren't any customers, and there are not any customers because there's unemployment so sky high.